Introduction: Why Game AI Needs Pathfinding

 Godot Engine's NavigationAgent2D is a powerful tool that dramatically simplifies AI movement logic in 2D games.

-- Define movable areas with NavigationRegion2D,
+- Define navigable areas with NavigationRegion2D

-- Set target position in NavigationAgent2D,
+- Set target position on NavigationAgent2D

 - Move the character toward the next point obtained from get_next_path_position()